 Be sure to use a baby-friendly detergent when washing any baby items.
 Choose a detergent with enzymes to break down breast milk stains and avoid ones with fabric softeners, dyes, and perfumes.

 With protein-based stains like breast milk, it’s best to avoid heat at every stage of removal, so be sure to machine wash the garment on cold or cool, following the manufacturer’s instructions.

 6. Dry in the Sun.

 The sun acts as a natural bleacher, so lay your clothes outside to dry if you can.
-If you live in a colder climate and this isn’t an option, then simply let your clothes sit at the window for a few hours to a day after drying them.
+If you live in a colder climate and this isn’t an option, let your clothes sit near a window for a few hours after drying them.

 If your clothing has colors and prints on it, you may want to limit the time in the sun or turn them inside out while drying to avoid fading.

-If you plan on throwing your garments in the dryer, be sure to check for any remnants of the stain first, as you’ll want to avoid heat and rework the stain if it’s still there, otherwise it will set in.
+If you plan to throw your garments in the dryer, be sure to check for any remnants of the stain first.
+You’ll want to avoid heat and rework the stain if it’s still there; otherwise, it will set in.

-Breast milk stains can create quite a headache for moms, as these protein-based stains can be difficult to remove as they require direct action and enzymes.
+Breast milk stains can create quite a headache for moms.
+These protein-based stains can be difficult to remove as they require direct action and enzymes.

-But don’t give up on those hand-me downs quite yet.
-Even the toughest of breast milk stains can be removed by following these 6 simple steps:
+But don’t give up on those hand-me-downs yet.
+You can remove breast milk stains from clothing by following the steps above.

-Before you know it, those yellow-spit up stains will be gone, and your clothes will be looking good as new!
+Before you know it, those yellow-spit-up stains will be gone, and your clothes will be looking as good as new!